YuriyGorvitovskiy/markdown-parser/README.md

 ### Proposed implementation:
 1. If Mark was split, then all non-first parts of the split, will be marked secondary.
-1. All secondary marks without and children can be safely removed
+1. All secondary marks without any children can be safely removed

 * `{[x}]` => `<a>[z</a>]` => `<a><b>x</b></a>`
 * `[{x]}` => `[<a>x]</a>` => `<b><a>x</a></b>`